HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

   )
 }}

 While we observed CDN adoption across different types of content, we will look at this data from a different point of view below.
-Figure below (Figure 5 and Figure 6) show the adoption of CDNs by the sites based on their popularity.
+Figure below show the adoption of CDNs by the sites based on their popularity.

 {{ figure_markup(
   image="cdn-usage-ranking-desktop.png",